victormenuzzo/Quantitative-Analysis/README.md

 ### Part 1
 Stocks Return: Explanation of the benefits of using stock returns and differences between raw and log returns.

+Long-Short: Our first (very simple) strategy for learning what is a trading signal.
+In the end, we use statistical test to know if this strategy is statistically significant or not.

+### Part 2
 In progress